Items

 The blue squares indicate where to click to open the full item view.

-An item’s linked resources (shown below) are resources, which are linked to this item through properties.
-Note that this section only shows resources which have been linked to this item (which have it for a property); resources which are linked from this item will display in the property which they fill.
+An item’s linked resources are other Omeka resources (items, item sets, or media) that are linked to this item through their properties.
+Note that this section only shows resources that have been linked to this item (which have it for a property); resources that are linked from this item will display in the property they fill.

 Before creating items, supervisors may want to create Resource Templates, which will load specific fields for various item types.